eic/epic-analysis/s3tools/README.md

   - similar to full simulations, you need to have the S3 access and secret environment variables set in order to download `hepmc` files
-- alternatively, if you already have a directory of Delphes output ROOT files, use use `make-fastsim-local-config.sh` to create a config file
+- alternatively, if you already have a directory of Delphes output ROOT files, use `make-fastsim-local-config.sh` to create a config file

 ## Accessing S3 Files
 - first, download the [MinIO client](https://docs.min.io/docs/minio-client-complete-guide)